netbirdio/netbird/README.md

 ### A bit on NetBird internals
 * Every machine in the network runs [NetBird Agent (or Client)](client/) that manages WireGuard.
-* NetBird features [Management Service](management/) that holds network state, manages peer IPs, and distributes network updates to peers.
+* Every agent connects to [Management Service](management/) holds network state, manages peer IPs, and distributes network updates to agents (peers).
-* Every agent is connected to Management Service.
 * NetBird agent uses WebRTC ICE implemented in [pion/ice library](https://github.com/pion/ice) to discover connection candidates when establishing a peer-to-peer connection between machines.
-* Connection candidates are discovered with a help of [STUN](https://en.wikipedia.org/wiki/STUN) server.
+* Connection candidates are discovered with a help of [STUN](https://en.wikipedia.org/wiki/STUN) servers.
-* Agents negotiate a connection through [Signal Service](signal/) passing p2p encrypted messages.
+* Agents negotiate a connection through [Signal Service](signal/) passing p2p encrypted messages with candidates.
-* Signal Service uses public WireGuard keys to route messages between peers.
 * Sometimes the NAT traversal is unsuccessful due to strict NATs (e.g. mobile carrier-grade NAT) and p2p connection isn't possible.
 When this occurs the system falls back to a relay server called [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT), and a secure WireGuard tunnel is established via the TURN server.

 [Coturn](https://github.com/coturn/coturn) is the one that has been successfully used for STUN and TURN in NetBird setups.